Graduate Certificate in Emergency Nursing

 To be eligible for the award of the Graduate Certificate in Emergency Nursing (GCertEmergN), a student must acquire 40 credit points as prescribed below:

-- gain 40 credit points for prescribed core courses.
+- gain 40 credit points for prescribed core subjects.